Lake Region Takes Root

 The local foods project of Lake Region Healthcare is part of our growing commitment to wellness and preventive health care.
 To achieve optimal health, people in our region need access to affordable fresh produce.
 This project is a means of achieving this important element of contributing to a healthier community.
 View our Project Brochure.

-Other major milestones of our inaugural year include:
+Other major milestones of our first two years include:

 - Planting the Orchard (thanks to LRH Employee Donations)